beardaway/Bio/PULL_REQUEST_TEMPLATE.md

 Please mark the correct option.

-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (non-breaking makrdown change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking markdown change (fix or feature that would cause existing functionality to not work as expected)

 ## Checklist:

-- [ ] I have performed a self-review of my own code
+- [ ] I have performed a self-review of my own markdown code